 Note also that the black hole’s quasi-silhouette probably won’t be entirely dark.
 If material from the accretion disk (or a jet pointing toward us) lies between us and the black hole, it can emit light in our direction, partly filling in the dark region.

 Interestingly, it turns out that the details of how the black hole is rotating don’t much affect the size of the quasi-silhouette.
+Note Added: THIS IS TRUE, BUT NOT ENTIRELY RELEVANT WHEN USING AN IMPERFECT CAMERA.
 The black hole in the Milky Way is already understood well enough that astronomers know how big its quasi-silhouette ought to appear, even though we don’t know its rotation speed and axis.
 The quasi-silhouette’s size in the image will therefore be an important test of Einstein’s formulas for gravity, even on day one.
 If the size disagrees with expectations, expect a lot of hullabaloo.

 What is the event horizon, and is it present in the image?

 The event horizon of a black hole, in Einstein’s theory of gravity, is not an object.
 It’s the edge of a region of no-return, as I’ve explained here.
 Anything that goes past that point can’t re-emerge, and nothing that happens inside can ever send any light or messages back out.